Jesssullivan/GIS_Shortcuts/ShellScripts/README.md

 curl -O https://raw.githubusercontent.com/Jesssullivan/GIS_Shortcuts/master/ShellScripts/MergeDEM.sh
 chmod u+x MergeDEM.sh
 #
-# now place this file with .dem files and run it or use ./MergeDEM.sh from here
+# now place this file with .dem files and run it with ./MergeDEM.sh from there
 ```